reststate/reststate-vuex/docs/Tutorial.md

 - We use Vuex's `mapActions` and `mapGetters` as usual to access the actions and getters.
 - We use a `loadAll` action to request the data from the server in the `mounted` hook.
 - We use an `all` getter to access the data for rendering.
 - The post's ID is available as a property on the `post` directly, but its title is under a `post.attributes` object.
-This is the standard JSON API resource object format, and to keep things simple `@reststate/vuex` exposes resources in the same format as JSON API.
+This is the standard JSON:API resource object format, and to keep things simple `@reststate/vuex` exposes resources in the same format as JSON:API.

 Run the app and you'll see some sample posts that were created by default for you when you signed up for a Sandbox API account.